Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 You get the idea.
 Just play around with it.

-Resolution, Timbre, Detail
+Resolution, Timbre, & Overall Clarity

 HIFIMAN Ananda vs. Arya vs. Edition XS

-That is to say that the hallmark qualities of this line are there in spades – instruments have excellent decay which is one thing that really sets these apart from the 400 series.
+That is to say that the hallmark qualities of this line are there in spades – instruments have excellent decay and release which is one thing that really sets these apart from the 400 series.

 That’s not to say that 400 series headphones are bad in those respects – just that they are a bit outclassed.